opensrp/opensrp-client-native-form/README.md

    * `v_regex` - This is used for validating input using [Regular Expression](https://en.wikipedia.org/wiki/Regular_expression)
    * `v_min` - This validation ensures input entered is not below minimum value stated
    * `v_max` - Ensure that the input entered is not above the maximum value stated
+   * `v_min_length` - Ensure that the number of characters entered is above the minimum value stated
    * `v_max_length` - Ensure that the number of characters entered is not above the maximum value stated

 The Number Selector widget has constraints which can be defined in either of two ways